IBM/cloud-functions-workshops/Prerequisites/signup.md

 1. Click the organization `name` listed in the table.
 *Note that your organization is usually the email address you signed up with*
 1. Locate the default organization named `dev` and check the associated "_Region_" value listed in the table.

-1. If it says United Kingdom then your region is `UK South`, and if it says Dallas then your region is `US South`.
-Remember this value for the next step.
+it should have a value of `UK South` or `US South`:

 ![Registration page](images/IBM-Cloud-Cloud-Foundry-Orgs.png)

+Remember this value for the next step (Installing the IBM Cloud CLI):

-IBM Cloud Functions is [available in other regions](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cloudfunctions_regions) as well if you upgrade from a Lite account.
+_**Note** IBM Cloud Functions is [available in other regions](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cloudfunctions_regions) as well if you upgrade from a Lite account._

+---

 🎉🎉🎉 **Congratulations, you've successfully registered an IBM Cloud account** 🎉🎉🎉